Look - Keyboard-First Launcher#

 Hotkey Doesn't Open Launcher#

-1. Check Spotlight shortcut conflict:
+1. Check Spotlight shortcut conflict (macOS):

 • System SettingsKeyboardKeyboard Shortcuts...Spotlight